t81dev/duotronic-whitepaper/CONFORMANCE.md

 All conformant implementations must produce results **observationally equivalent** to this reference for the operations they claim to support.

+Observational equivalence is defined as **identical outputs for all inputs within the supported domain**, excluding timing behavior, performance characteristics, resource usage, or microarchitectural effects.

 Where discrepancies arise between prose and code, the **appendix.md definitions take precedence**, followed by the reference implementation as an executable oracle.

 ---